Measure equivalence rigidity of $\mathrm{Out}(F_N)$: Detecting when a subgroupoid stabilizes a free splitting

 \begin{lemma} For every fully irreducible element $\alpha\in \Out(A_0)$, the following two assertions hold: \begin{enumerate} \item no non-trivial power of $\alpha$ preserves the conjugacy class a non-cyclic finitely generated subgroup of $A_0$ of infinite index; \item no non-trivial power of $\alpha$ preserves a non-trivial splitting of $A_0$ with finitely generated edge or vertex stabilizers. \end{enumerate} \end{lemma}

-\begin{proof} For the first assertion, observe that the attracting $\bbR$-tree $T$ of $\alpha$ is indecomposable by \cite[Theorem~2.1]{CH_botany}, so by \cite[Theorem~4.5]{Reynolds_indecomposable}, any finitely generated subgroup $B\subseteq A_0$ of infinite index acts discretely on $T$.
-Thus, if the conjugacy class of $B$ is invariant under a power of $\alpha$, then $B$ has to be elliptic in $T$.
-As $T$ is arational \cite{Rey}, it follows that $B$ is cyclic \cite[Theorem~1.1]{Rey}.
+\begin{proof} For the first assertion, consider the attracting $\bbR$-tree $T$ of $\alpha$ and denote by $L_T(g)$ the translation length in $T$ of an element $g\in F_N$.
+Recall that there exists $\lambda >1$ such that $L_T(\alpha(g))=\lambda L_T(g)$.
+By \cite[Theorem~5.4]{BFH0}, any finitely generated subgroup $B\subseteq A_0$ of infinite index acts discretely on $T$.
+In particular, there exists $\eps>0$ such that $L_T(B)\cap (0,\eps)=\es$.
+If $B$ is invariant under some power of $\alpha$, this forces $B$ to be elliptic in $T$.
+It is well known that this implies that $B$ is cyclic (this can be proved using train-track theory as in \cite{BH,BFH0}, or one can apply \cite[Theorem~1.1]{Rey} since $T$ is arational by \cite[Corollary 1.4]{Rey}).

 We now prove that $\alpha$ satisfies the second conclusion of the lemma.
 Recall that a splitting with finitely generated edge stabilizers also has finitely generated vertex stabilizers.
 So let $S$ be a splitting of $A_0$ with finitely generated vertex stabilizers which is invariant under a power of $\alpha$.
 Then the vertex and edge stabilizers have to be cyclic.
 We claim that some edge stabilizer has to be trivial.
 Otherwise, any two edges incident on the same vertex have commuting stabilizers, so by commutative transitivity, all edge stabilizers of $S$ commute, a contradiction.
 We may thus assume that $S$ is a free splitting.
 Since there is no free factor invariant by a power of $\alpha$, this concludes the proof. \end{proof}